 At Summer we take the security of your personal information seriously and take steps to keep this information private.

-During COVID-19 there may be an increase in cyber-attacks.
-We encourage our members to be vigilant across their online activities during this time and be careful of phishing emails.
+We encourage our members to be vigilant across their online activities and be careful of phishing emails.

 To help protect your account we:

 - Store you password in a format even we can't read